kelsieszost/Regex-Tutorial/README.md

 Regex Expressions allow us to search for specific patterns of text.
 Regex strings describe patterns to locate the position of text within a body of text.
 For example, we could create an expression that identifies all of the following names:

-Mr. Schafer
+-Mr. Schafer
-Ms Davis
+-Ms Davis
-Mr T
+-Mr T
-Mrs Robinson
+-Mrs Robinson

 M(r|s|rs)\.?\s[A-Z]\w*